mariev/studiousmarie/index.md

 	I worked for five (5) years at <a href = "https://www.bloodworksnw.org/" title ="Donate a pint - save 3 lives!"> Bloodworks NW</a> (previously Puget Sound Blood Center), testing donor blood products in a cGMP, FDA-regulated environment.
 	<br><br>
-	My main interest is developing analytical systems that help scientists and researchers do their job more effectively.
+	My main interest is developing analytical systems and communities of practice to help scientists and researchers do their job more effectively.
 I primarily program in R, but routinely use python, java, html/css, LaTeX and VBA to create accessible working environments.
 	<br><br>